Pima County urges Tucson schools to hold off on hybrid learning options

 The final decision of whether to offer a hybrid model — and exactly how — remains firmly in the hands of local school officials.

-There are state requirements, however, for those do reopen, including masks for students and staff, screening for symptoms, physical distancing, enhanced cleaning protocols, better ventilation and closing of communal spaces like lunchrooms.
+There are state requirements, however, for schools that do reopen, including masks for students and staff workers, screening for symptoms, physical distancing, enhanced cleaning protocols, better ventilation and closing of communal spaces like lunchrooms.

-The Sahuarita School District has set a target date of Sept.
-17 to kick off hybrid learning after consulting on final plans with the county health department, Superintendent Manuel Valenzuela said in a letter to families.
+The Sahuarita Unified School District has set a target date of Sept.
+17 to kick off hybrid learning after consulting on final plans with the county Health Department, Superintendent Manuel Valenzuela said in a letter to families.

 Valenzuela described the basic plan for hybrid instruction as splitting students into two groups, “A” and “B,” alphabetically by last name.
 Group “A” will attend school on Monday and Tuesday, and group “B” will attend Thursday and Friday.
 When not on campus, students will engage in remote learning.
 Wednesdays will be entirely remote.